General Information for Yearly Call for Applications

 The successful applicant must possess a Ph.D. and will be appointed to a ten-month term, beginning September 1st.
 The visiting professor must teach one course in technology policy per academic year.
 Preference will be given to current or past professors in related fields and to nationally or internationally recognized experts in technology policy.

-The application process for the Microsoft Visiting Research Scholar/Professor of Information Technology Policy position is generally open from November through the end of December for the upcoming year.
+Full consideration for the Microsoft Visiting Research Scholar/Professor of Information Technology Policy position is given to those who apply by the end of December for the upcoming year.

 Visiting IT Policy Fellow

 A Visiting IT Policy Fellow is on leave from a full-time position (for example, a professor on sabbatical).
 The successful appliant must possess an advance degree and typically will be appointed to a nine-month term, beginning September 1st.